Medically reviewed on October 6, 2017

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 This medicine may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Avoid exposure to sunlight or tanning beds.
-Acetazolamide can make you sunburn more easily.
+Diamox can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 blood in urine or stools;